LeoHung/multimedia_phase1/graphminer/README.txt

                         delimiter with --delim option.
 The prior beliefs are expected to be centered around 0. i.e. positive nodes have priors >0, negative nodes <0 and unknown nodes 0.
+  --k K
+                        The K parameter for k-core detection algorithm.

 STEPS TO RUN
 ============